 - Have a net worth over $1,000,000, individually or jointly, excluding their primary residence.

-A company may ask for some additional information to verify that you are accredited but in many cases they take your word for it.
-You are often asked to sign a document attesting to the fact that you are an accredited investor and they end the verification process there.
+A company may ask for some additional information to verify that you are accredited but in many cases, they take your word for it.
+You are often asked to sign a document attesting to how you are an accredited investor and they end the verification process there.

 Why Does It Matter?

-The requirement exists because the SEC wants to make sure that the folks who are investing in unregistered securities can afford to lose it.
+The requirement exists because the SEC wants to make sure that the people who are investing in unregistered securities can afford to lose it.

-These deals are often called private placements and they don't need to register with the SEC, so they don't provide as much information as you'd expect from, say, a publicly traded company.
+These deals are often called private placements and they don’t need to register with the SEC, so they don’t provide as much information as you’d expect from a publicly traded company.
 This makes one big assumption – accredited investors can do the due diligence on their own.

 For some investors, that bar might be too high.
 Or perhaps it’s the timing of it.
 You need that level of income for three years (two in the past plus the current year), perhaps that’s not possible.
 Either way, if you want to invest in real estate crowdfunded sites and you can’t an accredited investor, there are options.